jsoncrndl/TempustScriptDocumentation/pages/tempustscript/setup.md

 ## The Tempust Script Manager
 The last step is to create a GameObject to hold the the manager components.
 Create a new empty gameobject, then add the TSManager and GameStateManager components.
 If using a custom TSManager, attach that component instead.

 Now the project is ready for Tempust Script.
-Add the ScriptHolder component to any object, then assign the script in the inspector.
+Add the ScriptHolder component to any object, assign the script in the inspector, then call ScriptHolder.Execute() to run the script.